Mulitas Recipe (Mexican Street Food)

 Note 1 – You can make the meat up to 3 days in advance.
 Mulitas are a great use of leftovers.

 Note 2 – When you visit the food trucks, the toppings are added to the inside of the mulitas after cooking.
-We just throw them on top as we like cool guacamole, sour cream, etc.
+I throw them on top as I like cold guacamole, sour cream, etc.

 Feel free to peel back the tortilla once it’s cooked and add your toppings directly to the center and re-seal.